verida/blockchain-research/primary-blockchain/overview.md

 - **Algorand:** Low cost.
 Strong, aligned community with enterprise focus.
 Still early in terms of projects building.
 Needs a deeper dive.
 Nona to provide support here with their Algorand experience.
 - **Polkadot:** Too expensive, too much overhead, too much pricing risk.

-Other L1 and L2's worth considering (not exhaustive):
+Other L1 and L2's that may be worth considering (not exhaustive):

 - Avalanche
 - Cosmos